izot/smartserver-iot/web-pages/Browser/Readme.md

 The Browser Web page displays the SmartServer version, Current Events per second (EPS), and SmartServer CPU (requires you to go to CMS Web page first -- only CMS Web page can enable this feature) at the top of the Web page, and the device status and the number of active alarms at the bottom of the Web page.

 The Planning and Dashboard Views are more like what an end user UI would look like.
 The Other Views provide more indepth information and are more useful for troubleshooting.

+Use the help "?" button to see ser documentation and version information

 # Adding devices to the SmartServer
 Setup your SmartServer with the CMS Web page (adding devices, datapoint properties, schedules, data log, and alarms) and then you can use the Browser Web page to monitor and control datapoints.